dret/webconcepts/concepts/structured-syntax-suffix/+zip.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/structured-syntax-suffix/+zip"
 title:         "Structured Syntax Suffix: +zip"
+concept-name:  Structured Syntax Suffix
+concept-value: +zip
 description: "The suffix \"+zip\" MAY be used with any media type whose representation follows that established for \"application/zip\"."
 ---